 The UAHS and Forum for Alternative Belfast submitted a document outlining a proposed alternative scheme to Carlisle Property Developments Ltd and the Department of the Environment in July 2011.
 The proposal, comprising 50 apartments, 3 ground floor retail units and 25 parking spaces, would involve facade retention with a concrete framed structure behind and two additional storeys clad in copper projecting above the original building.

 DoE planning issued a decision to approve Carlisle Property Developments Ltd’s planning application in April 2012.
 A press release stated that the Environment Minister exhaustively considered options to save the existing building although he was “mindful of the risky state of the building, the unhealthy state of the property market and the disproportionate and uneconomic costs to even save the facade”.

 The UAHS again sought Judicial Review and were granted permission to challenge the decision on the grounds that the DoE ignored the advice of its Conservation Officer, Area Architect and Case Officer that the development would cause harm to the conservation area, and that undue weight was given to economic considerations.
 The hearing took place in 2013 and Mr Justice Treacy issued his judgement on 7th February 2014.
 He ruled that the Department of the Environment failed to properly consider a policy presumption in favour of retaining buildings in conservation areas.

-The building was later acquired by Lacuna WJ Ltd and is currently being developed for student accommodation.
+The building was later acquired by Lacuna WJ Ltd and developed for student accommodation.